Defined in header

 !=, and the results of the comparisons are consistent.

-__WeaklyEqualityComparableWith<T, U>is satisfied only if given
+__WeaklyEqualityComparableWith<T, U>is modeled only if given

 t, an lvalue of type const std::remove_reference_t<T> and